Uptown Janesville

 Uptown Janesville (formerly Janesville Mall) is an enclosed shopping mall located in Janesville, Wisconsin, United States.
-Opened in 1973, the mall has more than 68 tenants.
-The anchor stores are Dick's Sporting Goods, Ulta Beauty, and Kohl's.
-There are 3 vacant anchor stores that were once Sears, Boston Store, and JCPenney.
+Opened in 1973, the mall has nearly 30 tenants (out of a possible 70).
+The anchor stores are Dick's Sporting Goods (which occupies a portion of the former JCPenney anchor), Ulta Beauty, and Kohl's.
+The former Boston Store anchor is vacant, while the former Sears anchor was demolished in favor of the new Woodman's Sports & Convention Center.

 Origins

 In 1970, developer Roger Benjamin began scouting a site to construct a strip mall featuring Welles, a Midwestern discount department store chain.
 Flying over southern Wisconsin, he identified acres of open land in the Town of Harmony along Milton Avenue, between the main downtown streets and Interstate 90.
 Benjamin determined that with nearly 200,000 people, the Janesville trading area had a large enough population and sufficient financial resources to support a mall.
 Montgomery Ward had already begun to build a store on one of the sites he was considering.

 Benjamin and two partners created Janesville Properties Company, which purchased 40 acre of land adjoining the Montgomery Ward site, and began planning the development.
 With the agreement of Montgomery Ward management, Benjamin modified his original plan for a strip mall in favor of an enclosed mall where Welles and Montgomery Ward would serve as anchor stores.
-Within a year, Rockford-based department store Charles V. Weise (owned by Bergner's) signed on to become a third anchor; its store was located midway between the other department stores, and a prominent central courtyard was constructed outside its entrance.
+Within a year, Rockford-based department store Charles V. Weise (owned by Bergner's) signed on to become a third anchor; its store was located midway between the other department stores, and a prominent central courtyard was planned outside its entrance.
 Plans to construct the $10 million enclosed mall were announced in November 1970 with groundbreaking set for spring 1971.

-Welles discount store was planned as one of the original anchor stores along with Montgomery Ward and Charles V. Weise; however, the chain's parent company filed for bankruptcy while the mall was still being built.
-Their space was then given to J. C. Penney, which had to extend into the mall itself.
+The parent company of Welles filed for bankruptcy while the mall was still being built.
+Their anchor was then taken by J. C. Penney and extended into the mall at their request.

-1970s and 1980s

 Janesville Mall opened in September 1973, featuring the three anchor stores and 12 other tenants.
 Unlike nearby Beloit Plaza in Beloit, the newer mall was enclosed, and thus considered more desirable in Wisconsin's often cold climate.
 The remaining interior spaces of the mall soon filled up with national chain tenants.

+1980s

 In 1985, Illinois-based Bergner's acquired the Boston Store chain and then re-branded the Charles V. Weise stores as Bergner's.
-Also in 1985, Montgomery Ward closed and was replaced later that same year by Kohl's.
+Also in 1985, the Montgomery Ward anchor closed and was replaced later that same year by Kohl's.
+Mall management undertook a multimillion-dollar remodeling in 1986, refinishing the mall courts with new flooring, new benches, and live fig trees.